cryptopila/pila/docs/migration_plan.md

 ## Probability Estimate
 Due to the large size and complexity of the existing code, the migration to Go is estimated to have a **low probability of success (around 20%)** without significant resources and a dedicated team.

+## Updated Analysis

+Since the initial plan was drafted, only a minimal Go stub has been added under `cmd/pila`.
+The bulk of the project remains C++ and still relies on Boost and LevelDB.
+Migrating the UDP layer and custom consensus logic will require carefully mapping the existing abstractions to Go packages.
+The PoW/PoS implementation is tightly coupled with the current networking code, so a straight rewrite is unlikely to succeed without further refactoring of the C++ codebase.

 ## Suggested Approach
 1. **Evaluation**: map all current modules and dependencies.
 2. **Architecture Definition**: choose Go packages to replace C++ components: